-What I've never told anyone about my Dad's tumour
+What I've never told anyone about my dad's tumour

-My dad was always "hot-headed", an impetuosity that made him a force of nature.
+My dad was always "hot-headed", an impetuosity that also made him a force of nature.
 He was a man who always fought for his work, his family and his friends.
-It was this trait that made him my role model and encouraged me to always persevere.
+It was this trait that made him my role model, and pushed me to always persevere.
 The illness heightened this side of him, and the slightest thing would spark an episode of violent and uninterrupted outburst of anger.
 I constantly lived in fear of these outbursts, but I learnt to do my best to prevent them.

-In the eyes of others
+Through the eyes of others

 She did what she could, but it was particularly hard "not to recognize the person she had loved so much".

 So she tried to support him, to pick up the pieces and put them back together (one day he decided he wanted a divorce), she endured the hurtful words, the criticisms and the yelling.
 Once he got angry, there was nothing anyone could do to stop him.
 You had to wait for the storm to pass.

 In the case of someone with a fractured leg, it’s obvious that the person would be unable to run, and that it hurts when they put their foot on the ground.
 With mental illness, you have to be able to relate to the person's disability to understand their behaviour.

 It was particularly hard to understand why he acted the way he did, especially for relatives who didn't see him often, and even more so for outsiders.
 There hadn't been any significant changes in his physical appearance (he didn't entirely loose his hair, even during chemotherapy), and he was determined to prove to everyone that the disease wasn't affecting him, that he was still the same person, and that he wasn't going to die from a damn glioblastoma.
 So apart from these episodes of anger (which were random and not everyday occurrences), his apperance hadn't changed at all, and he made a special effort to have in-depth conversations, with lengthy monologues, as if to prove to the illness, and to everyone around him that he was tougher than his cancer.